Workouts and fitness in 2018

 Cycling

 As mentioned above I still do the annual cycle tour in August (the big spike both years below) and cycle as much as I can during the summer months as a way of commuting to work.
-Things changed in 2017 for me as I shut down Every Interaction, then started working from home at the beginning of 2018, then moved to MyBuilder in April.
+Things changed in 2017 for me as I shut down my agency, then started working from home at the beginning of 2018, then moved to a new role in April.
 I bought a Brompton folding bike in the summer of 2018 that I used to commute via train once I stopped cycling the whole way (9.5km a day of cycling to and from the stations either end).
 I didn’t track everything, so am missing a lot of data, but a my best guess below at my 2017-2018 comparison of cycling.

 The summary is that in 2017 I cycled 1,680km (over 102 rides), which increased by 50% in 2018 to 2,590km (spread over 150 rides).